simplepie/feed-locator/README.md

 **Pre-1.0 code here.
 No [SemVer] backwards-compatiblity guaranteed from commit to commit at this stage.**

 Most of the important bits are working.
 Still tweaking the user-facing APIs.
 Need to refactor a few spots for DRY and just general efficiency.
 Need to write automated tests.
 Need to tune the log-levels.
 Still continues to perform some work after we already have what we need.
+See the [path to 1.0](https://github.com/simplepie/feed-locator/milestone/1).

 We support [PSR-7], but for making the _actual_ requests, we (presently) have a hard dependency on [Guzzle 6 Async Pools](http://docs.guzzlephp.org/en/stable/quickstart.html?highlight=GuzzleHttp\Pool) for purposes of speed and efficiency.
 Other possible adapters could be accepted once I create a pluggable framework for them.